 Additional reading: Read the book, At Her Majesty’s Request: An African Princess in Victorian England to learn more about a lesser-known character with a fascinating story from this time period.

-Activity 4: Victorian times also brought many new inventions.
+Activity 4: As we discussed in the previous activity, Victorian times also brought many new inventions.
 Let’s learn about one of them!
 Begin by reading about the Uniform Penny Post here.
 Next, watch this video and play along with the game Victorian or Not?
 (End the video at about 6:00.)

 One particular Victorian invention that we continue to use today is the postage stamp!